 Venclexta (Venetoclax) is a targeted cancer therapy manufactured by AbbVie and Genentech (Roche).
 It is FDA-approved to treat chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma (SLL), and acute myeloid leukemia (AML) in adults.
 Unlike traditional chemotherapy, Venclexta is a precision medicine that targets a specific protein called BCL-2 that cancer cells use to survive.

 For CLL and SLL, Venclexta can be used alone or in combination with other medications like Obinutuzumab, Rituximab, or Acalabrutinib.
+In February 2026, the FDA formally approved the Venclexta plus Acalabrutinib combination regimen specifically for previously untreated adults with CLL, expanding first-line treatment options.
 For newly diagnosed AML in patients aged 75 or older (or those who cannot tolerate intensive chemotherapy), it is used in combination with Azacitidine, Decitabine, or low-dose Cytarabine.

 Venclexta is a selective BCL-2 inhibitor.
 BCL-2 is an anti-apoptotic protein — essentially a survival signal that cancer cells overexpress to avoid programmed cell death (apoptosis).
 By binding directly to the BCL-2 protein, Venclexta displaces pro-apoptotic proteins, restoring the cancer cell's natural self-destruct mechanism.
 This causes the cancer cells to undergo apoptosis and die.